Here you will find resources for all residential landlords. Please let us know if you have any questions.

 COMMON MISTAKES MADE BY LANDLORDS

 • It is illegal to require a non-refundable application fee.
-If the landlord does not accept an application or if you withdraw your application before the decision (in writing),earnest money must be refunded except for the actual cost of a credit check and a background check for out of state residents The refund must be done by the next business day.
+If the landlord does not accept an application or if you withdraw your application before the decision (in writing), earnest money must be refunded except for the actual cost of a credit check and a background check for out of state residents.
+The refund must be done by the next business day.

 • A landlord has to accept the applicant’s copy of their credit report if it is less than 30 days old.
 Wis.
 Stat.
 704.085(1)(a) & (b), ATCP 134.05(4) Otherwise, you can charge you up to $25.00.